neoLIZV/neoHGT/README.md

 diamond makedb --threads 64 --in db.faa --taxonmap prot.accession2taxid.FULL --taxonnodes taxdump/nodes.dmp --taxonnames taxdump/names.dmp --db diamond/db
 ```

-Feel free to clean up everything except for diamond database and the taxdump files because that's the only file we need for the ```search``` process.

 ## Search

 After ensuring the conda environment,